massimocaprinali/cloud-foundry-public/custom_domains.md

    ```
    {: pre}

-3. Add the route with the custom domain to an application.
+3. Add the route with the custom domain to an app.

    For Cloud Foundry apps, run the following command:
    ```